lorenzo-stoakes/linux-vm-hacks/README.md

-2. A specific PGD entry can be selected by `/sys/kernel/debug/pagetables/pgdindex`, which will cause reads of `/sys/kernel/debug/pagetables/pud` to read the PUD page read by `pgd[pgdindex]`.
+2. A specific PGD entry can be selected by `/sys/kernel/debug/pagetables/pgdindex`, which will cause reads of `/sys/kernel/debug/pagetables/pud` to read the PUD page referred to by `pgd[pgdindex]`.

-3. A specific PUD entry can be selected by `/sys/kernel/debug/pagetables/pudindex`, which will cause reads of `/sys/kernel/debug/pagetables/pmd` to read the PMD page read by `pud[pudindex]`.
+3. A specific PUD entry can be selected by `/sys/kernel/debug/pagetables/pudindex`, which will cause reads of `/sys/kernel/debug/pagetables/pmd` to read the PMD page referred to by `pud[pudindex]`.

 There is a userland tool included which outputs page table entries using this